The past decade has been rough for business spreadsheets.

 Later, J.P.
 Morgan Chase lost over $2 billion due to a spreadsheet error, which was compounded because a single miscalculation was fed into other calculations.
 Ouch.

-For many small businesses, Microsoft Excel is the default choice for bookkeeping.
-This is especially the case for new small business owners.
+For many small businesses, Microsoft Excel (or Google Sheets) is the default choice for bookkeeping.
+This is especially true for new small business owners.
 It’s been around for ages, there are plenty of tutorials and Excel templates online, and it’s easy to find sample accounting formulas.
 Best of all, you probably already have it.
 When you first start your business, it’s the most accessible bookkeeping spreadsheet available.

 However, as your business begins to grow, you’ll quickly realize that you don’t have the time to deal with the manual labor required to maintain Excel.
 You’ll soon be faced with a business decision — should you spend time and effort dealing with MS Excel and the risks associated with it?
 Or should you transpose all of your business’s financial information into accounting software?